 Something about his voice, even with the artificial tones, made her lower the book.
 “What’s going on?”

-Liam’s face was a flat mask, her hardware unable to pick up whatever nuances or ticks he was projecting.
+Liam’s face was a flat mask, her hardware unable to display whatever nuances or ticks he was showing.
 “Dad is pulling his plug.”

 Stacey put the book down.
 “That’s why he hasn’t been around lately.
 Mom doesn’t want him to talk to me.”